 The purpose of this assignment is to assess your ability to apply and communicate risk management principles to improve the health and safety of people undertaking a job.
 You will be provided with a Job Safety Analysis template in Moodle that you are to complete and submit.
 Your task is to select an observable job that can be completed within six (6) to eight (8) steps.
+This job must be a real job (not one off the internet) and preferably a job that you can do.
 Based on your chosen job, you are required to conduct a Job Safety Analysis (JSA) that includes the following:

 - Job name

 - Description of the context in which the job takes place

 - Description of the worker/s who perform the job

 - Job breakdown into steps

 - Consultation arrangements

 - Detailed risk assessment

-- Evaluation of risk control treatment, supported with reference to relevant and reputable sources (200-500 words).
+- Evaluation of risk control treatment, supported with references to relevant and reputable sources (200-500 words)

 - Develops an appropriate Corrective Actions Plan

-- Reference list (CQUni Harvard style)
+- Reference list (CQUni Harvard Style)

-- Word range: 1500-1800
+- Word range: 1500 1800